Back to blog

 This is the path of the enthusiastic developer who cares about their community:

 • Week 1: You respond to every review.
-It takes 45 minutes a day.
+Takes 45 minutes a day.
 You feel good about it.

 • Week 3: You start skipping the "easy" ones (short positive reviews, obvious trolls).
 Down to 25 minutes.